subjektify/website/docs/reference/subjekt/model.md

 ## Subjekt Overview

-The Subjekt model can be represented in various forms, including as a semantic model, through the Interface Definition Language (IDL), and as an Abstract Syntax Tree (AST) in JSON format.
+The Subjekt model can be represented in various forms, including a semantic model, through the Interface Definition Language (IDL), and as an Abstract Syntax Tree (AST) in JSON format.

 ![Subjekt Overview](./SubjektOverview.svg)